LSSTDESC/qp/docs/user_guide/quickstart.md

 - {py:attr}`qp.Ensemble.shape`: Shape of the data, ($n_{pdf}$, $n_{vals}$)
 - {py:attr}`qp.Ensemble.metadata` : The metadata dictionary
 - {py:attr}`qp.Ensemble.objdata` : The data dictionary
-- {py:attr}`qp.Ensemble.ancil` : The ancillary data (will not work if there is no ancillary data table)
+- {py:attr}`qp.Ensemble.ancil` : The ancillary data (only works if there is an ancillary data table)

 You can also use the available [`Ensemble` methods](methods.md).
 These allow you to manipulate your `Ensemble`, or get statistical information about your `Ensembles`.
 For example, here are some useful methods: